Climate change legislation still could pass Congress this year, Manchin insists - NewsBreak

 Carbon emissions from fossil fuels are the dominant cause of global warming, according to the Intergovernmental Panel on Climate Change.

-The international group has called for significant reductions to fossil fuel emissions in order to curb the worst effects of climate change.
-President Joe Biden has joined international efforts to reduce carbon emissions, including cutting greenhouse gas emissions to 50% of 2005 levels by 2030.
+The international group has called for significant reductions to fossil fuel emissions to curb the worst effects of climate change.
+President Joe Biden has joined international efforts to reduce carbon emissions, including cutting greenhouse gas emissions to 50 percent of 2005 levels by 2030.

 The White House proposed — and the Democratic-controlled House passed last year — more than $550 billion for climate programs, mostly tax credits for energy producers that use renewable sources.